TypedCMS/laravel-starter-kit/README.md

 _This package is maintained by [Honeystone](https://github.com/honeystone)._

-## Installation & Usage Instructions
+## Installation & usage instructions

 See the [quickstart guide](https://typedcms.com/technologies/laravel) for installation and usage instructions.